My Sustainable Travel Must Haves Gift Guide

 7. Reusable Straws

-You may not use a straw but you will be surprised how many times restaurants and cafes will try to give you one.
-If you ever find your self grabbing a milkshake or a smoothie, then whip out your bamboo reusable straw that comes in its very own fabric pouch.
+You may not use a straw but you will be surprised how many times restaurants and cafes will try to give you one, even paper straws don’t get recycled.
+If you ever find yourself grabbing a milkshake or a smoothie, then whip out your bamboo reusable straw that comes in its very own fabric pouch.
 Super easy to clean and biodegrades over time.

-OK so this isn’t something that you can purchase but I couldn’t leave it off the list.
-I could suggest a Kindle style product but to be honest I can’t stand them.
+OK, so this isn’t something that you can purchase but I couldn’t leave it off the list.
+I could suggest a Kindle-style product but to be honest I can’t stand them.
 I’m a book lover and LOVE real paper books.
-I just don’t buy them brand new.
-I scour second hand book stores and stalls, join local libraries and get my fix that way.
+I just don’t buy them brand-new.
+I scour second-hand bookstores and stalls, join local libraries and get my fix that way.
 Bring along your holiday story to entertain you and give an old book a new lease of life.
+Download the Libby App to get access to online library books!

-To be honest, I’m surprised it has taken us this long to realise that reusable make up pads are just tiny face cloths.
-Repackaged and branded in a way that is user friendly.
-Not only are they great as an sustainable alternative to disposable make up wipes but they are perfect for taking on vacation.
-Normally each pack comes with 21 so it’s enough for a normal vacation duration.
+To be honest, I’m surprised it has taken us this long to realise that reusable make-up pads are just tiny facecloths.
+Repackaged and branded in a way that is user-friendly.
+Not only are they great as a sustainable alternative to disposable make-up wipes but they are perfect for taking on vacation.
+Normally each pack comes with 12 so it’s enough for a normal vacation duration.

 Rachel Hughes